pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPaCluster.md

 ---
 # Deploying PingAccess Cluster

+> WARNING: `pingidentity-devops-getting-started/11-docker-compose/06-pingaccess-cluster` is no longer supported in pingidentity-devops-getting-started

 This use case employs the `pingidentity-server-profiles/pa-clustering` server profile.
 This server profile contains an H2 database engine located in `pingidentity-server-profiles/pa-clustering/pingaccess/instance/data/PingAccess.mv.db`.
 H2 is configured to reference the PingAccess Admin engine at `pingaccess:9090`.

 > Remember to include this if you create your own server profile.
 This setting is not contained in an exported PingAccess configuration archive.